 Apply Wood Primer

 The next step is applying the oil-based primer on all surfaces.
 In addition to providing an extra layer of protection against the elements, the primer also makes it easier for the paint to be spread uniformly and to grab hold of the surfaces without any problem.
 Needless to say, you also need to have some very good and resilient paint ready for use.
 Specialists usually recommend the same type of paint used on porches, since it is very durable and can withstand a lot of punishment from the weather.
+Make sure to do this before installing anything like a guttering system as it’ll be harder to get underneath it and properly treat the wood with that in the way.

 Paint the Shed